How much should baby eat?

 - How much formula does a newborn need?

 - How much food does your baby need?

 How many ounces should a baby eat a day?

 Whether you’re breastfeeding, formula feeding, or combining the two, working out how much your baby should be eating at any given time is an ever-evolving challenge.

 Thankfully, babies are pretty good at keeping you informed when it comes to feeding.

 They’ll let you know when their tummy’s rumbling, they’ll take their fill of boob and/or bottle, and they’ll stop when they’ve had quite enough, thank you.

 Letting your baby take the lead is a simple and natural way of approaching feeding – but it’s also helpful to know how much they need in general as they grow and develop.

-Here, we summarize the key feeding stages, share some common hunger cues, and explain how much food breast and formula-fed babies need.
+Not to worry, we’ve got the lowdown on the key feeding stages, common hunger cues, and how much food breast and formula-fed babies need below.

 If you’re wondering how much your baby should eat at certain ages and stages, this baby feeding chart should help.